 - the statement of profit or loss;

 - the statement of comprehensive income;

 - the statement of financial position;

 - the statement of changes in equity;

 - the statement of cash flows; and

-- the related notes 1 to 37.
+- the related notes 1 to 39.

-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006 and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.